 CONCLUSIONS

-Measurements of G(H2)α from self-radiolysis by plutonium and americium containing solutions of aqueous nitric and sulfuric acid mixtures have been compared with radiation track modeling calculations.
+Measurements of G(H2)α from self-radiolysis by plutonium and americium containing solutions of aqueous nitric and its mixtures with sulfuric acid have been compared with radiation track modeling calculations.
 These show measurable differences in the variation of molecular hydrogen yield with nitrate concentration for pure nitric acid and nitric acid-sulfuric acid solutions, not seen for gamma irradiation.
 The differences can be explained using the prediction of stochastic radiation track models as resulting from scavenging of the eaq− by Haq+ to form H•.
 While plutonium has been shown to be an effective scavenger of precursors of molecular hydrogen below 0.1 mol dm−3 nitrate, previously reported effects of plutonium on G(H2)α between 1 and 10 mol dm−3 nitric acid were not reproduced.
 Comparison between the radionuclide and accelerator experiments and model predictions leads to the conclusion that the high dose rate of accelerator studies does not significantly affect the measured G(H2)α .

-Validation of the stochastic radiation track modelling for α-irradiation of nitric acid solutions against experimental G(H2)α values is the precursor to its use in more sophisticated multi-scale modelling involving bulk homogeneous reactions and plutonium redox chemistry, which recent studies have shown to be important in determining radiation chemical behaviour.50 From a practical perspective the data presented are relevant to safety assessments of laboratory wastes, reprocessing, and minor actinide partitioning flowsheets at higher plutonium concentrations,, such as proposed for the “EURO-GANEX” flowsheet and also mixed oxide fuels reprocessing.
+Validation of the stochastic radiation track modelling for α-irradiation of nitric acid solutions against experimental G(H2)α values is the precursor to its use in more sophisticated multi-scale modelling involving bulk homogeneous reactions and plutonium redox chemistry, which recent studies have shown to be important in determining radiation chemical behaviour.46 From a practical perspective the data presented are relevant to safety assessments of laboratory wastes, reprocessing, and minor actinide partitioning flowsheets at higher plutonium concentrations,, such as proposed for the “EURO-GANEX” flowsheet and also mixed oxide fuels reprocessing.